ForgottenArbiter/SeedSearch/README.md

 ## Setup and Usage

 Run the mod once to search the first 100 seeds with some default settings.
-On the current patch of the game (v1.1), you should find 3 seeds (1, 26, and 30).
+On the current patch of the game (v2.0), you should find one seed (54).
 A file called "searchConfig.json" should have been created in your current working directory.
 Edit that file to control the behavior of future searches.
 Note that the game will not launch.
 All output will be printed to the program's stdout.

 ## Settings